percona/psmdb-docs/docs/sasl-auth.md

-# Setting up LDAP authentication with SASL
+# Set up LDAP authentication with SASL

 This document describes an example configuration suitable only to test out the external authentication functionality